impallari/AlphabetMagic/README.md

 ![](https://github.com/impallari/AlphabetMagic/blob/main/Experiment%20004%20-%20Make%20Me%20Boring/Speedball/00069-501794999-alphabetMagicB.png?raw=true)

 ### Experiment 5
-We dont yet.
+We dont have one yet.
 What would you suggest?
+Join the conversation at the [TypeDrawers forum](https://typedrawers.com/discussion/4665/alphabetmagic-my-first-ai-experiment) or [fill a New Isse](https://github.com/impallari/AlphabetMagic/issues)

 Cheers!
 Pablo Impallari